SQL HAVING

 Note that the HAVING clause appears immediately after the GROUP BY clause.

-We will take the employees and departments tables in the sample database for the demonstration.
+We’ll use the following employees and departments tables from the sample database for the demonstration.

 SELECT